Dev-By-Hammed/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler:	Generates the assembly code of a C code and saves  output in file called c

 3-name:	        Compiles a C file and creates an executable named cisfun and saved in CFILE

+4-puts.c	Prints out "Programming is like building a multilingual puzzle" with function puts